日本語での応募詳細はこちらから

 ・Structure(Format/Style)

--Clarity of theme and/or research topic
+- Clarity of theme and/or research topic

--Structural development and validity of conclusion
+- Structural development and validity of conclusion

--Analytical strength
+Analytical strength

--Use of appropriate methodology/approach
+Use of appropriate methodology/approach

 ・Contents

--Academic integrity (no plagiarism)
+- Academic integrity (no plagiarism)

--Intangibles (e.g., societal relevance)
+- Intangibles (e.g., societal relevance)

 ・Technical

--Citations and referencing
+- Proper citations and referencing

--Readability and presentation (clarity of expression & word choice; language mechanics)
+(clarity of expression & word choice; language mechanics)

-*Candidates may be interviewed for evaluation purposes.
+3. Applicants may be interviewed for evaluation purposes.

 COMMUNICATION AND ANNOUNCEMENT